-My friends and I are always trading titles and recommendations for juicy summer reads and this summer, I’ve found a number of them that I think you’ll love.
+My friends and I are always trading titles and recommendations for juicy winter reads and this winter, I’ve found a number of them that I think you’ll love.
 And, don’t worry, I’ve read all of them and I promise, I won’t lead you astray.
 If you are in the mood for a thriller, I have one you’ll love.
 Want a romantic story that will make you swoon?
 Got it.
 How about a book that will challenge your beliefs?
 I have two, thank you very much.

 And, in case anyone is wondering, yes, I will get at teeny tiny bit of compensation if you purchase any of these books from my links.
 But, listen, help me, help you: I promise to put that money towards buying more books to share with you, m’kay?
 Great, glad we understand each other.

 The Keeper’s List of Winter Books You Should Read Because She Said So, Dammit:

 Ever since I read her debut novel, The Bungalow, I have been obsessed with Sarah Jio’s writing.
 She writes rich, complicated love stories, often spanning decades with gorgeous storytelling.
 Always is a story of a woman who is about to be married to the perfect guy, only to find the man who broke her heart suddenly reinserted into her life.
 But, there’s a twist: her first love is now homeless and doesn’t remember her.
 I KNOW, RIGHT?
 Go buy it.
 You’ll be swooning from page three on, I promise.